abpframework/abp/docs/AspNetCore/Bundling-Minification.md

 This time, no file defined in the tag helper definition because the bundle files are defined by the code.

-#### Getting & Modifying An Existing Bundle
+#### Configuring An Existing Bundle

-ABP provides [modularity](../Module-Development-Basics.md) for bundling too.
+ABP supports [modularity](../Module-Development-Basics.md) for bundling too.
 A module can modify an existing bundle that is created by a depended module.
 Example:

 ````C#
 [DependsOn(typeof(MyWebModule))]